Ah, data... Yes, there is a lot of data at OpenClassrooms of course. Whatever your role is, you should be able to make sense of it.

 Here is an overview of what you'll see:

 Our cash: how much money we have in the bank.
 This is usually a very sensitive information that is not shared in companies, but we feel that this will help you understand the decisions being made.
 As you can imagine, the more cash we have, the better our CFO and cofounders can sleep!

 Our revenue: how much money we've made, month after month.

-P&L (Profit and Losses): how much money we've made (through contracts, Premium users...) and how much money we've lost (by paying for software, our mentors, our salaries...).
+P&L (Profit and Loss): how much revenue we've generated (through contracts, Premium users...) and how much money we've spent (by paying for software, our mentors, our salaries...).
 All this shall sum up in a positive (Profit) or negative (Loss) outcome.
 Obviously making profit is one of

 Our B2B revenue: the contracts we've signed with business customers.